 The lecture is designed to learn basic concepts underlying intelligence information science.
-Aiming to touch on latest researches,

-- 1 Introduction for AI
+Aiming to touch on latest researches, presentation and discussions will be held after reading papers.
+The contents of the lecture are the following: 1 Introduction for AI

-- 2 History of AI researches
+2 History of AI researches

 - 3 Knowledge representation

 - 4 Brain and AI

 - 5 Natural language

 - 6 Intelligence based on embodiment

 - 7 Creativity

 - 8 Development of future artificial intelligence

 - 9-15 Presentation and discussions about research paper